gragorther/gragorther.github.io/_tabs/about.md

 #### Svelte

 Svelte is a really simple to use web development framework, and they recently released a pretty good update, Svelte 5 (though I might not be the best person to hold such an opinion because I'm kind of a noob at web development).
-The previous version of this site was actually written in Svelte, though I have now moved to Hugo.
+The previous version of this site was actually written in Svelte, though I moved to Hugo, and then (hopefully) finally Jekyll.

 ### Videogames